tracylcs/tracylcs.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: The University of Hong Kong
+subtitle: The Hong Kong University of Science and Technology
 #<a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Motto.
 Etc.

 profile: